Brightspace ePortfolio vs. Mahara

 Use case

 Students use the ePortfolio as a reflective tool.
 They can add course results and reflect on their progress in a given module/unit, or even over the course of a whole program.
-They can associate learning objectives set up by the instructor to artifacts to show that they have met the module's/unit's/ programmes learning objectives.

-Artifacts could also be any images, documents or files students add to their ePortfolio.
+A second group of Brightspace ePortfolio artifacts are any images, documents or files students add to their ePortfolio.

 Students can use the Brightspace ePortfolio for peer-review exercise.
 Have students upload a document for peer-review into their Brightspace ePortofolio.
 Students can then add a rubric to their new ePortfolio item and share it with peers for peer evaluation.